 Controlled humidity gives a decrease in grain spoilage, increased grain storage time and reduction in insect infestation potential

 Silos serve the purpose of providing bulk storage for various industries such as storing grain in the agricultural sector.
-However, grains are susceptible to spoilage due to mould growth, insect activity and grain deterioration.
-All of which are problems which can be solved by using the right dehumidifier in connection with the silos.
-It will serve to regulate the moisture content and temperature of the stored grain and thereby reducing the rate of mould growth, rate of grain deterioration and insect activity.
+However, grains are susceptible to spoilage due to mold growth, insect activity, and grain deterioration.
+All of which are problems that can be solved by using the right dehumidifier in connection with the silos.
+It will serve to regulate the moisture content and temperature of the stored grain and thereby reducing the rate of mold growth, rate of grain deterioration, and insect activity.
 Reasons for storing these commodities range from capturing higher prices to food security.
 As such, during the storage period, it is paramount that the quality of the commodity is preserved and loss of commodity, due to spoilage, is prevented.

 Control moisture with dehumidification

 Conventionally, aeration is a common way to cool the grains in a silo and thereby reducing moisture migration and condensation potential near the top of the grain pile.
 In addition, the allowable storage time for the grain increases with a reduction in grain temperature.
 But this type of aeration process is highly dependent on prevailing climatic conditions since ambient air from the cool night and morning times with relative humidity (RH) ≤ 85% is used.
 Thus, aeration during rainy seasons and in humid tropical areas is very difficult.

 By using a desiccant dehumidifier incorporating cooling coils, the relative humidity within the silo, the grain moisture content, and the grain temperature can be controlled, ensuring that the grain is stored for longer periods with maintained quality, irrespective of the prevailing weather conditions.